CENTRE-FOR-SMART-TRANSPORTATION/vista/docs_general/README.md

 ### Analysis

 After obtaining all of our output scenes for each road point, we can finally perform our analyses on the vehicle 'driving' down the road.
+See [here](Replayscenes.md) for more information regarding visualizations.

 <details>
   <summary>For visualization purposes, here is a replay of our autonomous vehicle driving down the road section for 100m.</summary>